United Kingdom of Great Britain and Ireland: Prime ministers

-Henry John Temple, 3rd Viscount Palmerston played the dominant role in shaping British foreign-policy as Foreign Secretary (1830–1834, 1835–1841 and 1846–1851) and as prime minister (1855–1858, 1859–1865).
+Henry John Temple, 3rd Viscount Palmerston, played the dominant role in shaping British foreign-policy as Foreign Secretary (1830–1834, 1835–1841 and 1846–1851) and as prime minister (1855–1858, 1859–1865).
 He served as Secretary at War in Tory governments for two decades, but switched over to the Whig coalition in 1830.
 The Tories despised him thereafter as a turncoat, and many of the more radical Whigs were distrustful of his basically conservative views that saw him fainthearted about or opposed to reform measures.
 He typically warned on the one hand against delays and on the other hand against excessive enthusiasm for reforms, preferring compromise.
 He was keenly sensitive to public opinion, and indeed often shapes it through his dealings with newspaper editors.
 When he sensed that public demand had reached an unstoppable momentum, he would work for a watered-down reform.
 He routinely gave the same advice to foreign governments.
-Diplomats across Europe took careful note of his move from the Tories to the Whigs, and suspected him of sympathy with the reform movements which were setting off upheavals in France, Belgium and elsewhere, and which frightened the reactionary governments of the major powers Russia, Austria and Russia.
+Diplomats across Europe took careful note of his move from the Tories to the Whigs, and suspected him of sympathy with the reform movements which were setting off upheavals in France, Belgium and elsewhere, and which frightened the reactionary governments of the major powers Russia, Austria and Prussia.
 In reality he drew his foreign policy ideals from Canning.
 His main goals were to promote British strategic and economic interests worldwide, remain aloof from European alliances, mediate peace in Europe and use British naval power sparingly as needed.
 He worried most about France as an adversary, although he collaborated with them as in securing the independence of Belgium from the Kingdom of the Netherlands.
 He much preferred liberal and reform-oriented nations to reactionary powers.
 He placed a high priority on building up British strength in India, He spoke often of pride in British nationalism, which found favour in public opinion and gave him a strong basis of support outside Parliament.